 Care about your future income

 The government’s Age Pension alone is unlikely to be able to cover a comfortable or even modest lifestyle in retirement9, so putting a little extra into super while you have time on your side could reduce the potential of further financial stress later on.

 Where to go for assistance

 In the meantime, if you want help creating a workable budget, try our online budget planner calculator.
-And, you might also want to check out AMP's award-winning Bett3r Account, which can make managing your money easier, as it allows you to divide your money into pay, save and spend sub-accounts.
+And, you might also want to check out AMP's award-winning Bett3r Account, which can make managing your money easier, as it allows you to divide your money into pay, save and spend buckets.